Open access guidance for Wellcome Centres and Africa and Asia Programmes

-Our open access policy applies to all original peer-reviewed research papers, scholarly monographs and book chapters, where our funding has contributed to the research reported.
+Our open access policy applies to all research papers, scholarly monographs and book chapters that:

-- report research that has been funded, in whole or in part, through a Wellcome grant to the Centre or Programme, or through their core award (during the award or after the funding period has ended)
+- report original research funded, in whole or in part, through a Wellcome grant (either during the award or after the funding period has ended)

-- on which a Wellcome Investigator Award holder, Wellcome Fellow or any other individual in receipt of salary support from Wellcome appears as a co-author during the period of their award (even where the specific research project is not funded by Wellcome)
+- on which a Wellcome Fellow or any other individual in receipt of salary support from Wellcome appears as a co-author during the period of their award (this applies even where the specific research project is not Wellcome-funded)

-- based on research conducted at the Centre or Programme supported through the core award, but which has itself been supported by one or more other funders.
+- are based on research conducted at Wellcome Centres and Africa and Asia Programmes supported through the core award, (this applies even if the research has been primarily supported by grants from one or more other funders).

 Acknowledging Wellcome funding

-Papers that don’t fall into any of the three categories above should not acknowledge Wellcome as a funder in the Acknowledgements section of the paper.
+Publications that don’t fall into any of the three categories above should not acknowledge Wellcome as a funder.

-For research done at a Centre or Programme (for example, research that depends on resources supported via the core grant), papers should acknowledge Wellcome’s core support and quote the core grant number.
+For research undertaken at a Centre or Programme (for example, research that depends on resources supported via the core grant), papers should acknowledge Wellcome’s core support and quote the core grant number.

 Examples of the wording to use:

-Research conducted at a Centre or Programme that has been supported by a Wellcome Trust grant:
+Research conducted at a Centre or Programme that has been supported by a Wellcome grant: